-E-mail: Housingstandardsandimprovement@walsall.gov.uk
+E-mail: Housingstandardsimprovement@walsall.gov.uk

-Landlords and agents can request (at no charge) officers to visit dwellings especially prospective HMOs.
+Landlords and agents can request advice and officers to visit dwellings (subject to availability) especially prospective HMOs at no charge.
 Officers will seek to provide bespoke guidance and advice and the Team take part in regular landlord and agent forums.